grafana/grafana/docs/sources/panels-visualizations/visualizations/node-graph/index.md

 The **Nodes** options section provides configurations for node behaviors.

-- **Main stat unit** choose which unit the main stat displays in the graph's nodes.
+- **Main stat unit** - Choose which unit the main stat displays in the graph's nodes.
-- **Secondary stat unit** choose which unit the secondary stat displays in the graph's nodes.
+- **Secondary stat unit** - Choose which unit the secondary stat displays in the graph's nodes.
-- **Arc sections** configures what fields define the size of the colored circle around the node and to select a color for each.
+- **Arc sections** - Configure which fields define the size of the colored circle around the node and select a color for each.
 You can add multiple fields.

 {{% admonition type="note" %}}
 Defining Arc sections will override the automatic detection of `arc__*` and `color` fields described in the _Optional fields_ section of [Nodes data frame structure](#nodes-data-frame-structure).